danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 have started your k8s central daemons and which has an IP address of
 $CENTRAL_IP.
 (For HA of the central component, please read [HA.md])

-Run the following commands to open up TCP port for OVN Northbound and Southbound ovsdb-server.
+Run the following commands to open up the TCP ports for OVN Northbound and Southbound ovsdb-server.
 The clients will connect to the respective database at its port.

 ```